-- Already qualify as a general member under Section 1,
+- Already qualify as a general member under Section 1, and

 Section 1.
 The DCLP shall hold a DCLP Convention (hereafter referred to as “Convention”) in even-numbered years for the purpose of choosing Candidates for Public Office as well as whatever other business deemed necessary and proper.
-This includes, but is not limited to, amending bylaws, choosing delegates to the Libertarian Party National Convention, and filling vacancies in the Executive Committee.
+This includes, but is not limited to, choosing delegates to the Libertarian Party National Convention and filling any vacancies in the Executive Committee.
 This convention shall take place before the beginning date for a political party to file its list of candidates with the DC Board of Election or any successor entity.
 If the beginning date for a minor political party to file its list of candidates with the Secretary of State is prior to February 1 of the even-numbered year, then the Convention may be held up to 60 days before the first date to file even if that moves the Convention to the previous year.

 Section 2.
 The DCLP shall hold a Convention in odd-numbered years anytime from January to May for the purpose of electing Executive Committee members, amending bylaws, and whatever other business deemed necessary and proper.